-60-Month Post-Retirement Pension
+60-Month Post-Retirement Benefit

-When you retire, you may elect to have your pension paid as a 60-Month Post-Retirement Pension.
-This means that your pension will be paid like a Single Life Pension for your lifetime (with the first 60 monthly payments guaranteed).
+When you retire, you may elect to have your pension paid as a 60-Month Post-Retirement Benefit.
+This means that your pension will be paid like a Single Life Annuity for your lifetime (with the first 60 monthly payments guaranteed).
 If you should die before 60 monthly payments have been made, your beneficiary will continue to receive the same benefit amount for the balance of the 60 monthly payments.
-Then, your beneficiary will receive an additional 60 monthly payments at the same benefit amount.
-In the event of your death after 60 monthly payments have been made, your beneficiary will receive 60 monthly payments after your death.
-Because this option will guarantee at least 120 payments, the monthly pension benefit amount you receive will be reduced from the Single Life Pension.
+Then, your beneficiary will also receive an additional 60 monthly payments at the same benefit amount.
+Because this option provides an additional 60 payments, after the initial guarantee, the monthly benefit amount you receive will be reduced from the Single Life Annuity.